webmanager2009/webmanager20091/README.md

 - If the second argument is 0, you need to throw java.lang.IllegalStateException

 ---
-# Task № 1 - Calculator:
+# Task № 2
-Implement calculator program.
-Calculator must perform operations:
-- addition, subtraction, multiplication, division, exponentiation.
-- When performing division, enter a check for 0.
-- If the second argument is 0, you need to throw java.lang.IllegalStateException
+## Point
+Implement a point class that describes a point in the x, y coordinate system - Point (x, y).
+The point object must have methods double Point#distanceTo(Point point) - the method must calculate the distance between two points

 ---